-In 994 at the behest of the Abbey of Montecassino citizens left the castle on the mountain to escape the harsh climate and lack of water.
-Colle San Magno belonged, in order, to the Aquinas, to the Abbey of Montecassino, to the D’Avalos and in 1583 to Boncompagni.
+Colle San Magno belonged to the D’Aquino counts, to the Abbey of Montecassino, to the marquises D’Avalos and then in 1583 to the Boncompagni family.
 In 1796 it became part of the Bourbon Kingdom.